Chapter 20 : Over the Edge

 Background: Font color:

-I set Aquilo’s cage on top of my trunk, and he hooted and clicked his beak, reminding me that he’d been in his cage all day and must want to fly around a bit.
-I opened his cage and he flapped around my room until I’d got the window open, and he soared off.
+I set Mercury’s cage on top of my trunk, and he hooted and clicked his beak, reminding me that he’d been in his cage all day and must want to fly around a bit.
+Once I opened his cage, he flapped around my room until I’d got the window open, and then he soared off.
 My trunk continued to sit in the middle of my floor; I was far too tired to consider unpacking it at the moment.

 I eventually walked downstairs to get some food.
-Mum was in the kitchen, and Dad was in the adjoining living room reading the newspaper.
-“It’s good to have you back,” Mum said as I walked in.
+Mum was in the kitchen, a few of her carpentry tools and a half-built birdhouse lying on the wooden table, and Dad was in the adjoining living room reading the newspaper.
+“It’s good to have you back,” Mum said as I walked in, giving me a tight hug.
 “Have you got all your stuff unpacked yet?
 I don’t want you leaving your clothes all over the floor like you did last summer.”

 “Er, not quite,” I admitted.
 “Almost.”
 Overstatement of the century… It was fortunate Mum wasn’t very good at Legilimency.

 “Nathan’s at work, but he should be home soon,” said Mum.
 “I know he’s missed you too.
 He’s been promoted at work, he’s doing so well.
-We’re so proud of him.
-I can only hope you’re as successful once you leave Hogwarts.”
+We’re so proud of him.”

 “Conway, I wish you wouldn’t do that in the house,” said Mum.
 “What if Melanie had been standing over there?”

 When I heard the sound of the front door opening, I ran into the hallway to find Nathan there; I grinned and ran to greet him.
 “Hey!”
 I said excitedly.

 “You’re back!” he said, smiling and hugging me.
 “Hope the train ride home wasn’t too long.”

 “Great, although exhausting.
 They made me go in on a Saturday!
 I never thought I’d be jealous of Dad’s job, but he never has to work weekends.”